veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

 ---
 author: Benedikte Kallåk
-description: Description of quick start section
+description: This section describes the different endpoints of the IoT Api
 ---

 # Veracity IoT Api